 Honor Your Country in Your Own Backyard

-To honor our great nation and its flag, we’ve compiled a list of red, white and blue flowers to include in your garden for Independence Day.
+To honor our great nation and its flag, we’ve compiled a list of red, white and blue flowers to include in your garden and flower bed design for Independence Day.

 - Red – salvia, geranium, verbena, poppies, zinnia, begonias, mums, snapdragons and celosia.